hdShang/arxiv-daily/docs/cs-GR/2025-05-07/papers/250504051v1-buildingblock-a-hybrid-approach-for-structured-building-generation.md

 ---
 layout: default
-title: BuildingBlock: A Hybrid Approach for Structured Building Generation
+title: "BuildingBlock: A Hybrid Approach for Structured Building Generation"
 ---

 # BuildingBlock: A Hybrid Approach for Structured Building Generation